Senior Java Software Developer - Century City - R840k PA at e-Merge IT Recruitment - Western Cape Century City - IT-Online

 An exciting opportunity for a Senior Software Developer is available in scenic Century City.

-The team is looking for someone to join their environment and be involved in the development of their concurrent, event driven and highly scalable transaction processing platform.
+The team is looking for someone to join their team and be involved in the development of their concurrent, event driven and highly scalable transaction processing platform.

-It’s an opportunity to work in a space that will keep you a step ahead in the development industry and is adaptive to change even through trying times, APPLY TODAY!!

 Requirements: